 What is a sight word?

-Sight words are not a kind of word, but instead the concept of teaching highly common words, such as not and can, as a chunk.
+Sight words are not a kind of word, but instead a concept.
+In schools, the term sight words most commonly refers to the concept of teaching highly common words, such as not and can, as a chunk.
 Children are taught to memorize these words in reading and spelling through tools like flashcards and drills.
-You might be thinking: well when I see the word can I read and spell it as a chunk so why is this not how my child should be taught?

 Why not teach reading by sight words?